 Do You Know a Scouter Who You Feel is Deserving of Consideration?

-New nominations submitted for 2019 presentation will be considered this year and again in 2020.
+New nominations submitted for 2020 will be considered this year and again in 2021.
 If a nominee is not selected to receive the award after being reviewed twice, a new, updated nomination will need to be submitted in order for that Scouter to receive further consideration for the award.

 Suggestions From the Selection Committee Regarding Nominations